jinghuazhao/SomaLogic/doc/box.md

 # On box, FileZilla, ftp/lftp, and rsync

-[Box](https://www.box.com/) provides cloud storage service and offers support for FTP.
-The following software are tested.
+[Box](https://www.box.com) provides cloud storage service and offers support for FTP/SFTP.
+The following software are tested on FTP.

 ## FileZilla